ioBroker/db/packages/db-objects-redis/README.md

-# Objects in REDIS for ioBroker
+# Redis objects DB classes for ioBroker
 This is not an Adapter for ioBroker, but part of js-controller to enable the storage of objects in REDIS.

 ## Changelog